-On March 19, 2017, you submitted a FOIA request to the MPD for records related to complaints against George Washington University police officers for the past 10 years.
-On May 18, 2017, MPD denied your request, stating that disclosure of the records would constitute an unwarranted invasion of personal privacy under D.C.
+You submitted a FOIA request to the MPD for records related to an investigation of a named officer who was involved in a police shooting incident that occurred on September 11, 2016.

+MPD denied your request, stating that disclosure of the record would constitute an unwarranted invasion of personal privacy under D.C.
 Official Code § 2-534(a)(2) ("Exemption 2") and D.C.
 Official Code § 2-534(a)(3)(C) ("Exemption 3(C)").
-MPD further asserted that due to the small number of complaints, redaction would not be sufficient to prevent the identification of individuals involved and protect their personal privacy.
+MPD's response noted that your request had not attached authorization from the officer named in your request.